 Children need to wear a swim diaper and bathing suit.
 This is very important.
 If we have an accident in the pool, we have to close it for 24 hours.

 YOUTH AQUATIC SAFETY INITIATIVE

 Aquatic safety at our pools is our first priority.
 All children ages 12 years and younger must participate in a swimming skills assessment and will be provided a colored wristband based on their swimming ability.
-Once tested, each time a child comes into the Y for open swim they will need to acquire their color appropriate wristband from the Membership Desk when checking in.
+Once tested, each time a child comes into the Y for open swim they will need to acquire their color appropriate wristband from the Welcome Desk when checking in.
 Complete details are available on our Test.Mark.Protect page.

 You can sign-up for an appointment at the desk in our Wellness Center.

 What do you have that’s good for a beginner?